Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 - use repaired goods in the UK

-Where a relevant service is partially used and enjoyed outside the EU, the supplier (or customer required to account for the supply) should carry out an apportionment based upon the extent to which it’s used and enjoyed outside the EU.
-UK VAT will only be due on the portion that is not used and enjoyed outside the EU.
-Similarly, where a supply would be outside of the scope of EU VAT but is partially used and enjoyed within the UK, UK VAT will be due on that portion of the service that’s consumed here.
+Where a relevant service is partially used and enjoyed outside the UK, the supplier (or customer required to account for the supply) should carry out an apportionment based upon the extent to which it’s used and enjoyed outside the UK.
+UK VAT will only be due on the portion that is not used and enjoyed outside the UK.
+Similarly, where a supply would be outside of the scope of UK VAT but is partially used and enjoyed within the UK, UK VAT will be due on that portion of the service that’s consumed here.

-- a UK based airline hires a small passenger aircraft on a 6 month lease - the aircraft is used exclusively on a route flying between 2 cities in the USA - although the place of supply of the aircraft would be the UK, where the customer belongs, the supply is outside of the scope of VAT because it’s used and enjoyed outside of the EU
+- a UK based airline hires a small passenger aircraft on a 6 month lease and the aircraft is used exclusively on a route flying between 2 cities in the USA ― although the place of supply of the aircraft would be the UK, where the customer belongs, the supply is outside of the scope of VAT because it’s used and enjoyed outside of the UK

 - a USA business purchases web-hosting services for its international business, including its UK branch — although the supply is received in the USA, to the extent that it’s used in the UK, it’s subject to UK VAT

-- a UK business purchases downloaded information from another UK business for use both in its UK headquarters and its Canadian branch - although the supply is received in the UK, to the extent it’s used in Canada, it is outside the scope of UK VAT - UK VAT is due only to the extent of use by the UK headquarters
+- a UK business purchases downloaded information from another UK business for use both in its UK headquarters and its Canadian branch ― although the supply is received in the UK, to the extent it’s used in Canada, it is outside the scope of UK VAT, for this reason UK VAT is due only to the extent of use by the UK headquarters

 - a UK business rents telecommunication capacity to connect it to an overseas third party call centre provider, this allows data to be transferred between the 2 in the furtherance of the UK business’s activities ― the place of supply is the UK as this is where the recipient of the service is consuming the supply

-- a UK garage repairs a car as a result of a claim made by a UK insured person under a contract with a Gibraltarian insure - the work is performed in the UK and the car is registered for use in the UK - the service discharges the insurer’s obligation to the insured party for a vehicle to be used in the UK - the place of the supply of the repairs is the UK
+- a UK garage repairs a car as a result of a claim made by a UK insured person under a contract with a Gibraltarian insurer, the work is performed in the UK and the car is registered for use in the UK ― the service discharges the insurer’s obligation to the insured party for a vehicle to be used in the UK, for this reason the place of the supply of the repairs is the UK

 13.3 Telecommunication services supplied up to 31 October 2017

-- simply an incidental part of an established telephone contract or account held by a customer who belonged outside the EU
+- simply an incidental part of an established telephone contract or account held by a customer who belonged outside the UK

 - used by a non-EU temporary visitor